Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Graviton non-Gaussianities

 \subsubsection{Graviton bispectrum from $\langle \Sigma T^{2}\rangle$}

-Next, we consider the contribution to $\langle\gamma^3\rangle$ from interactions involving a single partially-massless spin-2 and two massless gravitons, induced by the $\langle \Sigma T^{2}\rangle$ wavefunction coefficient.
+Next, we consider the contribution to $\langle\gamma^3\rangle$ from interactions involving a single partially massless spin-2 and two massless gravitons, induced by the $\langle \Sigma T^{2}\rangle$ wavefunction coefficient.
 The associated non-Gaussianity is rather strange: it grows as $\propto\ts^{-1}$, but it also has purely the same shape as the ambiguous boundary term.

 The contribution from $\langle \Sigma T^{2}\rangle$ to $\langle \gamma^{3}\rangle$ is of the schematic form (see Fig.~\ref{fig:GravitonnPointFunctionsFromPMFields}) \be \langle \gamma^{3}\rangle\sim \frac{1}{\re\langle T^{2}\rangle^{3}}\frac{\re\langle T\Sigma\rangle}{ \re\langle \Sigma^{2}\rangle}\re\langle \Sigma T^{2}\rangle\sim \ts\re\langle \Sigma T^{2}\rangle\ , \ee as follows from an analysis similar to that of the preceding section.
 As noted in Sec.~\ref{sec:WavefunctionCoefficientSigmaT2}, the leading component of $\re\langle \Sigma T^{2}\rangle$ at late times grows as $\mathcal{O}(\ts^{-2})$, hence the $\re\langle \Sigma T^{2}\rangle$ term would seem to produce non-Gaussianity which diverges as $\ts^{-1}$.
 Specifically, the following shapes are generated: